 Director and Founder, Julia Steiny

-In 2007 Julia began work on the Youth Restoration Project (YRP) after returning from a life-changing trip to Belfast, Northern Ireland, where average people — waitresses, cabbies and hotel clerks — talked enthusiastically about “restoration” as the only lasting antidote to the dominant punishing mentality that had dominated that city for decades.
-Back in the states, Julia trained with the Community Mediation Center to become a mediator and a family-group conferencing facilitator.
-She is a licensed trainer for the International Institute for Restorative Practices and has certificates from the Suffolk Center for Restorative Justice and the B.E.S.T. trainers.
-She’s written extensively on Restoration — see Resources — and began direct work training and implementing the practices in 2009 in Central Falls, RI, thanks to a visionary superintendent, Dr. Frances Gallo.
+In 2007 Julia began work on the Youth Restoration Project (YRP) after returning from a life-changing trip to Belfast, Northern Ireland, where she found average people — waitresses, cabbies and hotel clerks — talking enthusiastically about “restoration” as an antidote to the mentality of punishment and vengeance that had dominated that city for decades.
+Back in the States, Julia sought out training in mediation, family group conferencing and Restorative Practices — see here for her certifications — and has written extensively on Restoration (see Resources).
+She began developing YRP’s partnership with the Central Falls, RI school district and Family Service of RI in 2009, thanks to a visionary Superintendent, Dr. Frances Gallo (see Our Projects).

 Principal and Partner, Stephen A. Turcotte